robotframework/robotframework-RFCP-syllabus/basics.md

 ### Comments

 Lines can be commented with `#` for more information.
-It should be avoided. because test data itself should b be descriptive.
+It should be avoided. because test data itself should be descriptive.

 ### Escaping